isc-projects/kea/doc/guide/hooks-cb-cmds.rst

 This section describes and gives some examples of the control commands implemented by the ``cb_cmds`` hooks library, to manage the configuration information of the DHCPv4 and DHCPv6 servers.
-Many of the commands are almost identical between DHCPv4 and DHCPv6, i.e. only differ by the command name.
-Other commands slightly differ by the structure of the inserted data, e.g. the structure of the IPv4 subnet information is different than the structure of the IPv6 subnet.
+Many of the commands are almost identical between DHCPv4 and DHCPv6; they only differ by the command name.
+Other commands differ slightly by the structure of the inserted data; for example, the structure of the IPv4 subnet information is different than that of the IPv6 subnet.
-Nevertheless, they still share the structure of the command arguments and thus it makes sense to describe them together.
+Nevertheless, they still share the structure of their command arguments and thus it makes sense to describe them together.

-In the following sections, various commands are described and the usage examples are provided.
-In the sections jointly describing the DHCPv4 and DHCPv6 variants of the particular command we sometimes use the following notation - the ``remote-subnet[46]-set`` is the wildcard name for the two commands: ``remote-subnet4-set`` and ``remote-subnet6-set``.
+In the following sections, various commands are described and some usage examples are provided.
+In the sections jointly describing the DHCPv4 and DHCPv6 variants of the particular command, we sometimes use the following
+notation: the ``remote-subnet[46]-set`` is the wildcard name for the two commands: ``remote-subnet4-set`` and ``remote-subnet6-set``.

 In addition, whenever the text in the subsequent sections refers to a DHCP command or DHCP parameter, it refers to both DHCPv4 and DHCPv6 variants.
 The text specific to the particular server type refers to them
-as: DHCPv4 command, DHCPv4 parameter, DHCPv6 command, DHCPv6 parameter
+as: DHCPv4 command, DHCPv4 parameter, DHCPv6 command, DHCPv6 parameter,
 etc.

 .. _cb-cmds-metadata: